inrialearninglab/ai4t-fr/README.md

 ## How to access specific resources

 1. **Videos**
-  The videos are hosted with their english subtitles on the [AI4T YouTube Channel](https://www.youtube.com/channel/UCBd_PgP_BdhmgdSzz5d83vQ) of the project created by the WP4 team.
+  The videos are hosted with their french subtitles on the [AI4T YouTube Channel](https://www.youtube.com/channel/UCBd_PgP_BdhmgdSzz5d83vQ) of the project created by the WP4 team.
 Videos files (mp4 format) as well as subtitles files (vtt or srt format) are unlisted (_therefore not visible_) but available if needed.

 2. **Quiz**
   Each module of the Mooc contains a set of quizzes.
-They are hosted and presented on the website (https://inrialearninglab.github.io/ai4t/index.html).
+They are hosted and presented on the website (https://inrialearninglab.github.io/ai4t-fr/index.html).
   You can also download them from this repository in 3 formats: pdf, html or Scorm1.2 files (a format commonly used on Learning Management System as Moodle or 360Learning):
   * Quiz Module 1
     [download pdf format](https://github.com/inrialearninglab/ai4t/raw/main/docs/module-1-what-is-meant-by-ai/1-4-quiz-module-1/Quiz-1-ressources/PDF/AI4T-quiz-module3-artificial-intelligence-at-our-service.pdf) / [download html files zip](https://github.com/inrialearninglab/ai4t/raw/main/docs/module-1-what-is-meant-by-ai/1-4-quiz-module-1/Quiz-1-ressources/HTML.zip) / [download Scorm1.2 files zip](https://github.com/inrialearninglab/ai4t/raw/main/docs/module-1-what-is-meant-by-ai/1-4-quiz-module-1/Quiz-1-ressources/SCORM.zip)